VishnuAnilkumar-DS/algorithms-and-datastructures/Readme.md

 > Bubble Sort
 >>> Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in wrong order.

+> Selection Sort
+>>> The selection sort algorithm sorts an array by repeatedly finding the minimum element (considering ascending order) from unsorted part and putting it at the beginning.
+The algorithm maintains two sub arrays in a given array.

+> Insertion Sort
+>>> Insertion sort is a simple sorting algorithm that works similar to the way you sort playing cards in your hands.
+The array is virtually split into a sorted and an unsorted part.
+Values from the unsorted part are picked and placed at the correct position in the sorted part.

+> ShellSort
+>>> ShellSort is mainly a variation of Insertion Sort.
+In insertion sort, we move elements only one position ahead.
+When an element has to be moved far ahead, many movements are involved.
+The idea of shellSort is to allow exchange of far items.
+In shellSort, we make the array h-sorted for a large value of h.
+We keep reducing the value of h until it becomes 1.
+An array is said to be h-sorted if all sub lists of every h’th element is sorted.